Aperrix/nuxt3-eslint-example/README.md

 A minimal install of nuxt 3 to which i added @nuxtjs/eslint-module and prettier to prove that the module is compatible and help the community.

-Let me know if i have forget something !
+Let me know if i have forgot something !
 (I intentionally left errors in the code so you can see that it works)

 ## How to use
 ``` bash